Choosing to do an Entrepreneurial Work Term

 Students wishing to pursue their own business venture can complete an Entrepreneurial Work Term (EWT) as part of their co-op degree requirements.

-Commerce students can complete an EWT (partnered or individually) during any of the three designated co-op work terms.
-You may apply an EWT to more than one work term.
-Enrolling in more than one EWT can help to further develop your business model and operation.
+Commerce Co-op students can complete an EWT during work term two (COMM 3801) or work term three (COMM 3802) and may apply to complete an EWT for more than one work term.
+Enrolling in more than one EWT can help further develop your business model and operation.
 Separate EWT applications are required for each EWT experience.
 Applications to complete an EWT for work term one (COMM 2801) will not be considered.

 Management Internship and Corporate Residency MBA students have one opportunity to complete an EWT according to when their internship/corporate residency is scheduled.

-Student may choose to pursue a business they already own/operate or begin a new business venture.
+Students may choose to pursue a business they already own/operate or begin a new business venture.
 Buying into an established business or utilizing a franchise model are not eligible for consideration for an EWT.

-Winter Work Term: Apply in Fall Term (deadline will be Mid-October)
+Winter Work Term: Apply in Fall Term (decisions finalized by end of November)

-Summer Work Term: Apply in Winter Term (deadline will be Mid-February)
+Summer Work Term: Apply in Winter Term (decisions finalized by end of March)

-Fall Work Term: Apply in Summer Term (deadline will be Mid-June)
+Fall Work Term: Apply in Summer Term (decisions finalized by end of July)